tweag/python-monorepo-example/content/blog/2021-11-04-haskell-profiling-cachegrind.md

 If it is then we have a cache hit; if it is not then we have a cache miss.
 So this should make sense: we know that `foo` is going to write to a `(Integer, Integer)` to the data cache.
 We should expect that `foo` will compute and then write the memory address containing the result to the cache _only once_.
-If it doesn't write only once, than it is storing intermediate data which is later read to finish the computation, i.e., it is allocating a thunk!
+If it doesn't write only once, then it is storing intermediate data which is later read to finish the computation, i.e., it is allocating a thunk!
 So we see that the strict version has a single write miss for both the 1 and LL caches, most likely because the memory operand was not in the cache.
 It